crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi-async/src/org/xwalk/embedded/api/asyncsample/README.md

-### 16. The [ShouldOverrideUrlLoadingActivityAsync](ShouldOverrideUrlLoadingActivityAsync.java) sample demonstrates how to trigger shouldOverrideUrlLoading method, include:
+### 16. The [XWalkViewWithShouldOverrideUrlLoadingAsync](XWalkViewWithShouldOverrideUrlLoadingAsync.java) sample demonstrates how to trigger shouldOverrideUrlLoading method, include:

 * XWalkView can trigger shouldOverrideUrlLoading method